yujiezhang2008/ScrollViewExample/README.md

 # ScrollViewExample
-Using UIScrollView with Auto Layout in iOS9
+Using UIScrollView with auto layout in iOS 9